cloud-coder/cascon-2019-openshift/documentation/web-console-lab.md

 - A route is automatically created after the application is deployed, so that you applications is accessible to the outside world.
 Click on the route link:
   ![](docImages/webconsole9.png)

-- You'll see the app up and running now:
+- You'll now see the application up and running:
   ![](docImages/webconsole10.png)

 ### 3. Scaling Your Application